Intermediate Electrical Power Systems Designer - Port Elgin office

 SNC-Lavalin has opened a local office in Port Elgin to provide more effective project execution, and integration with Bruce Power (BP).
 SNC-Lavalin intends to continue to expand our local team to support Bruce Power’s multi-year Life Extension program.
 The intent is to draw upon the deep CANDU engineering knowledge from SNC-Lavalin’s resources and Bruce Power experience to increase the capability of the Port Elgin office with dedicated and experienced resources.

-SNC-Lavalin is currently looking for an Intermediate Electrical Engineer (PG3) to join our engineering team in Port Elgin office.
+SNC-Lavalin is currently looking for a Junior Electrical Engineer to join our engineering team in Port Elgin office.
 This position is for a 2-year term, but can be extended or transferred to a permanent position depending on the business or project needs.

 The anticipated work scopes include, but are not limited to, the following: